barrucadu/lookwhattheshoggothdraggedin.com/posts/my-first-rumour-table.markdown

 Some examples of rumour gathering checks could be:

-- Attending a party: Average SOC / Carouse check, [glo:dice-notation "`1d6`"] hours
+- Attending a party: Average SOC / Carouse check, `1d6` hours
-- Going on a pub crawl: Routine END / Carouse check, [glo:dice-notation "`4×1d6`"] hours
+- Going on a pub crawl: Routine END / Carouse check, `4×1d6` hours
-- Impressing people at a casino: Average INT / Gambler check, [glo:dice-notation "`1d6`"] hours
+- Impressing people at a casino: Average INT / Gambler check, `1d6` hours

-I don't have a very well-developed system here yet, but I'm *thinking* that the base time for gathering rumours should be [glo:dice-notation "`1d6`"] hours, as you've got to find some people and spend a while talking to them.
+I don't have a very well-developed system here yet, but I'm *thinking* that the base time for gathering rumours should be `1d6` hours, as you've got to find some people and spend a while talking to them.
 Going faster or slower (like spending somewhere between a night and a day going on a long pub crawl) will adjust the difficulty up or down, according to the standard rules on timeframes I've written about in [my previous post on Traveller dice rolls][].

-Skills in [glo:traveller] are pretty flexible.
+Skills in Traveller are pretty flexible.
 Gathering rumours doesn't have to be done with an explicitly social skill, impressing or blending in with any group of people could be done with a relevant skill.
 For example, a player could make an EDU / Gun Combat